adilsheeth/hfb/README.md

 <img src="./docs/DFD.png" alt="Data flow Diagram" width="600">

-Structure Charts were used to outline the flow of data and processes within the PWA.
+Flowcharts were used to outline the flow of data and processes within the PWA.
 These charts provided a clear overview of how users interact with the system and how data is processed, from product selection to booking confirmation.

 <img src="./docs/Structure Chart.png" alt="Structure Chart" width="600">

 Class Diagrams and Decision Trees were not used in this project, as the focus was on a functional PWA rather than a complex object-oriented design.
 The data structures were simple enough to be represented without the need for detailed class diagrams.

+A structure chart was not created for this project as the project was structured in a modular way, with clear separation of concerns between the frontend and backend components.
+The codebase follows best practices for maintainability and scalability, with components organized into directories based on functionality.

 ## Component B
 Complete Software Solution